scottlet/cv/README.md

 Scott is a specialist in front end web technologies and implementation.
 He prefers leading by example and as such is a very hands-on coder, believing that the quality of the product is paramount and happy to share his knowledge with the team.

 He is an active participant in peer reviews and cross browser testing.
+Fluent in creating high performance front ends and app-like animated user experiences.

 An expert in Javascript, having written his own libraries and frameworks in the past, he has recently been specialising in full stack web development using React/NextJS/Typescript.